timwaters/mapwarper/README_API.md

 }}}
 ```

-If the GCP is not found with format=json, the following response will be returned.
+If the GCP is not found, the request will return the following response (when using format=json).

 | Status        | Response |
 | ------------- | -------- |